 |Tanigumi Main Altar|

 The drive to Tanigumi Temple was smooth and fun!
-My friend “Espher” and her husband (who took the video and narrated all the way to the temple) ,made it all possible.
+My friend “Espher” and her husband (who took the video and narrated it all the way to the temple) , made it all possible.
 Thanks so much “Kimura San” They made an effort to show us the place.
 It was a very light drive with my friend on the wheels.
-Thanks heaps bruu!!
+Thanks, heaps bruu!!

-According to my research and the story told by my friends here, Tanigumi is the last stop of the 33 temples to be visited (Buddhist practice) and once these 33 temples have been visited by the pilgrims, they are given a diary and is stamped once a pilgrim completes the visit.
+According to my research and the story told by my friends here, Tanigumi is the last stop of the 33 temples to be visited (a Buddhist practice) and once these 33 temples have been visited by the pilgrims, they are given a diary and are stamped once a pilgrim completes the visit.

 |the complete list of temples to be visited,Tanigumi is said to be the last destination|

-Unlike other temples in Japan which is renewed every seven years, Tanigumi still looks and resonates the ancient history of the place which goes back some 1200 years back.
+Unlike other temples in Japan which are renewed every seven years, Tanigumi still looks and resonates with the ancient history of the place which goes back some 1200 years back.